apache/gravitino/docs/manage-fileset-metadata-using-gravitino.md

  - `MANAGED`: The storage location of the fileset is managed by Gravitino, when specified as `MANAGED`, the physical location of the fileset will be deleted when this fileset is dropped.
- - `EXTERNAL`: The storage location of the fileset is managed by users, when specified as `EXTERNAL`, the physical location of the fileset will **not** be deleted when this fileset is dropped.
+ - `EXTERNAL`: The storage location of the fileset is **not** managed by Gravitino, when specified as `EXTERNAL`, the physical location of the fileset will **not** be deleted when this fileset is dropped.

 **storageLocation**